-Everybody loves a bright white smile, and there are a variety of products and procedures available to help you improve the look of yours.
-Many people are satisfied with the sparkle they get from brushing twice daily with fluoride toothpaste, flossing once a day, and regular cleanings at the dentist’s office.
+Everybody loves a bright, white smile, and there are a variety of products and procedures available to help you improve the look of yours.
+Many people are satisfied with the sparkle they get from brushing twice daily with fluoride toothpaste, flossing once a day and having regular cleanings at the dentist’s office.
 However, if you decide you would like to go beyond regular care to make your smile look brighter, you should investigate all of your teeth whitening options.

 Finding the Best Treatment for You

 Schedule a visit with your dentist to learn whether whitening procedures would be effective for you.
 Whiteners do not correct all types of discoloration.
 For example, yellowish teeth will probably bleach well, brownish teeth may bleach less well and grayish teeth may not bleach well at all.
 Likewise, whitening may not enhance your smile if you have had tooth-colored fillings or crowns.
 The whitener will not affect the color of these materials, and they will stand out in your newly whitened smile.
 In these cases, you do have other options, such as porcelain veneers.

 - Whitening toothpaste

 When selecting a whitener or any dental product, be sure to look for the ADA Seal of Acceptance — your assurance that a product has met ADA standards of safety and effectiveness.

 Professional Teeth Whitening

 Professional teeth whitening by your dentist is the best choice when you need immediate whitening results.
 This procedure is called chair-side bleaching and may require more than one office visit.
 Each visit may take from 60 to 90 minutes.

 During chair-side bleaching, your skilled dentist will apply either a protective gel to your gums or a rubber shield to protect the oral soft tissues.
 A bleaching agent is then applied to the teeth and a special light may be used to enhance the action of the agent.